Icinga/icingaweb2/doc/99-Vagrant.md

 The Icinga Web 2 project ships with a Vagrant virtual machine that integrates the source code with various services and example data in a controlled environment.
-This enables developers and users to test Livestatus, MySQL and PostgreSQL backends as well as the LDAP authentication.
+This enables developers and users to test MySQL and PostgreSQL backends as well as the LDAP authentication.
 All you have to do is install Vagrant and run: